Witnessing the Serengeti’s Great Migration is a fascinating experience that every adventurer should have!

 Critically endangered Black Rhinoceros are a special highlight on a game drive in the Ngorongoro Crater, the world’s largest inactive, intact, and unfilled volcanic caldera. © Giovanna Fasanelli

 Tanzania Safari & Wildebeest Migration

-There is no better time than the Green Season, just after the rains have fallen, when the dry landscape has transformed into a lush, wildlflower-speckled wonderland to get the true Out of Africa experience.
-Tourism is at its lowest and you are surrounded by nothing but the vast savannah thronged with wildlife.
+There is no better time than the Green Season, just after the rains have fallen, when the dry landscape has transformed into a lush, wildflower-speckled wonderland to get the true Out of Africa Tourism is at its lowest and you are surrounded by nothing but the vast savannah thronged with wildlife.
 It is also the time when the Serengeti’s Great Migration heads westward, and wild cats lie in wait to feast upon the hordes of wildebeest, gazelles and zebras making their trek in search of new grazing land.
 See African Elephants with impressive tusks, called Tuskers, and countless Lions in the world-renowned Ngorongoro Crater.
 Stay in tented camps in three parts of the Serengeti.
 Watch for a crossing on the Grumeti River, during which thousands of wildebeest encounter some of the world’s biggest crocodiles.
-Join Apex as we take in the many wonderful spectacles of this, Tanzania’s most vibrant time of year.
+Join Apex on this Tanzania safari to see the wildebeest migration and the many spectacles of the Serengeti at the most vibrant time of year.

 - Travel by Air

 - Travel by Boat